viresh-ratnakar/exolve/README.md

 do this.
 Example:
 ```
   exolve-question: What is the nina that begins with S?
   exolve-question: What is the nina that requests people to find a famous TV series?
-(3, 4) GET LOST
+(3,4) GET LOST
-  exolve-question: Your name
+  exolve-question: Your name (30)*
 ```
 In this example, there are three questions.
 An answer has also been provided for the second question.
-The part following the enum ("(3, 4)"), if there is an enum, is treated as the answer (see the exolve-across/across-down section for details on enums).
+The part following the enum ("(3,4)"), if there is an enum, is treated as the answer (see the exolve-across/across-down section for details on enums).
 The answer is not shown in the displayed question.
 When the solver clicks "Reveal all", answers to all questions for which answers have been provided do get revealed.

+If an enum in an exolve-question is immediately followed by an asterisk (like "(30)*" above—note that there is no space before the asterisk), then the enum is not displayed to the solver; it is only used to determine the size of the answer box to show.

 If the setter has created an exolve-submit section (see below), then answers to each exolve-question are also sent to the submit URL (see below for details).